Project Cycle

 The LVB IWRM Investment Project Pipeline

-The LVB IWRMP project pipeline represents projects which are or will be funded through the LVB IWRMP.
+The LVB IWRMP project pipeline represents 25 projects which are or will be funded through the LVB IWRMP.
 The pipeline provides an overview of projects in each stage of the project cycle and provides information on the status and progress of each project.
-The pipeline is currently under development and will be completed in the 4th quarter of 2022.

 The process of developing a second round of HPIs has started in the last quarter of 2021 with visits to the Partner States and thereby introduction of the IPOM stipulated principles of the project identification and selection process.
-Altogether five meetings “call for projects” were conducted, where the last meeting by end of March 2022, was held in Bujumbura, Burundi.
+Altogether five meetings “call for projects” were conducted.
 All relevant stakeholders have been informed about the project selection process, how to develop project proposals and how those proposals are screened for eligibility using established criteria.
-Each country is now prepared to submit up to five project proposals utilising a specific online form called PIF (Project Identification Form).
+Each country has prepared five project proposals utilising a specific online form called PIF (Project Identification Form).

 For this second investment cycle, preferably project proposals for the collection and treatment of wastewater to facilitate the reduction of BOD in the LVB are expected.
 It is also important that the projects have a climate change adaptation / resilience aspect.
 HPIs not prioritised by KfW will be included in the pipeline of projects and be promoted for funding by other Development Partners/ Investors.